Article 1 – MAHLE METAL LEVE S.A. has its headquarters and jurisdiction at Avenida Ernst Mahle, 2.000, in the City of

 Sole Paragraph – The Board of Directors shall deliberate the opening and closing of branches, divisions, plants or offices, anywhere within the country or abroad.

-Article 2 – The purpose of the company shall be the manufacture, development, sale, resale, distribution, import and export of parts and accessories for the manufacturing and assembly of internal combustion engines and automotive vehicles, eletric engines and alternators, including its components for automotive vehicles; cooling and air conditioning applications for stationery engines and for power generator systems; all kinds of metal and plastic products; special machinery, tools, devices, measuring and precision instruments and apparatus;equipment and machines in general; metal, ferrous and non-ferrous and alloy artifacts and related products; application software for the development of metallurgic processes; filtration paper resale for filters manufacturing as well as the rendering of services, including lectures and training, inherent in its activities.
+Article 2 – The purpose of the company shall be the manufacture, development, sale, resale, distribution, import and export of parts and accessories for the manufacturing and assembly of internal combustion engines and automotive vehicles, eletric engines and alternators, including its components for automotive vehicles; cooling and air conditioning applications for stationery engines and for power generator systems; all kinds of metal and plastic products; special machinery, tools, devices, measuring and precision instruments and apparatus;equipment and machines in general; metal, ferrous and non-ferrous and alloy artifacts and related products; application software for the development of metallurgic processes; filtration paper resale for filters manufacturing, industrialization, commercialization, import, export and distribution, by the company itself or through third parties, of protective products and disposable items, for hospital, medical, laboratory, surgical, dental and hygienic use, as well as the rendering of services, including lectures and training, inherent in its activities.
 The company may also hold equity interest in other entities or companies, including as a controlling shareholder or affiliate.

 Article 3 – The duration of the Company is indeterminate.

 Article 4 – With the entry of the Company in the Novo Mercado listing segment of B3 S.A. – Brasil, Bolsa, Balcão (“B3”), the Company, its shareholders, including controlling shareholders, directors, officers and members of the Fiscal Council, when installed, are subject to the provisions of the Novo Mercado Listing Regulation.

 Sole Paragraph – Capitalized terms not defined herein shall have the meaning set forth in the Novo Mercado Listing Regulation.

 Article 5 – The capital stock is BRL 966,254,684.00 (nine hundred sixty-six million, two hundred fifty-four thousand, six hundred eighty-four reais), fully subscribed and paid up, represented by 128,308,500 (one hundred twenty-eight million, three hundred eight thousand, five hundred) registered, book-entry, ordinary shares, without par value.